KhartesViewer/khartes/experiments/overlay.md

-This method, which relies on special scripts and a hacky data format, is intended to be temporary, and should eventually be replaced by an overlay method that is entirely inside of khartes.
+This method, which relies on special scripts and a hacky data format, is intended to be temporary, and should eventually be replaced by an overlay method that is entirely internal to khartes and does not rely on scripts.

 ## Overview

-At the bottom of this file, I describe the data format, in case you want to write a script to convert your own data plus overlay into a form that can be viewed in khartes.
+At the bottom of this file, I describe the modified data format, in case you want to create your own RGB 3D data set to be viewed in khartes.

-However, if you already have scroll data and indicator data in a particular format (3D TIFF files), you can use the scripts that I describe in the next section instead of writing your own.
+However, if you already have scroll data and indicator data in a certain format (3D TIFF files), you can use the scripts that I describe in the next section to overlay colored data on top of scroll data.

 ## Creating an overlay file using existing scripts